Growing summer squash

 This Argentinian heirloom squash has a creamy, buttery soft flesh and an edible rind.
 It is also called avocado squash, due to its low moisture content and creamy consistency.
 A semi-bush habit and very productive with relative squash bug resistance and excellent heat tolerance.
 Open pollinated variety.
 (Baker Creek Heirloom Seeds)

-Patisson Golden Marker Scallop
+Patisson Golden Marbre Scallop

 (Cucurbita pepo).
 55-65 days.
 A unique French scallop squash.
 Fruit is a beautiful bright golden-orange color.
 Young fruit is very tender and well flavored!
 Also makes good winter squash.
 Tall bush plants are very attractive, and yields are good.
 A favorite of ours.
 (Baker Creek Heirloom Seeds)